-- operating expenses, including salaries; - working capital requirements to fund the growth of our business; - capital expenditures which primarily relate to the purchase of computers, business systems, furniture and leasehold improvements to support our operations; - the design, build-out, testing, and potential implementation and operation of new financial management systems; - commitments and other discretionary investments; - debt service requirements for borrowings under our Secured Credit Facility and interest payments for the Senior Notes; and - cash taxes to be paid.
+- operating expenses, including salaries; - working capital requirements to fund the growth of our business;

+- capital expenditures which primarily relate to the purchase of computers, business systems, furniture and leasehold improvements to support our operations; - the design, build-out, testing, and potential implementation and operation of new financial management systems; - commitments and other discretionary investments; - debt service requirements for borrowings under our Secured Credit Facility and interest payments for the Senior Notes; and - cash taxes to be paid.

 Our ability to fund our operating needs depends, in part, on our ability to continue to generate positive cash flows from operations or, if necessary, raise cash in the capital markets.
-In addition, from time to time we evaluate, and we currently are evaluating, conditions to opportunistically access the financing markets to secure additional debt capital resources and improve the terms of our indebtedness, including an extension of our maturity or improvements to the covenants and other provisions governing our outstanding indebtedness.
+In addition, from time to time we evaluate conditions to opportunistically access the financing markets to secure additional debt capital resources and improve the terms of our indebtedness.